GFDRR/CCDR-tools/docs/intro-risk.md

-# Introduction to Data Goods
+# Disaster risk from natural hazards

 **Data Goods** are comprised of data, reproducible methods (code), documentation, and sample insights.
 Unlike a traditional data analysis, which results in a single-use report or visualization, Data Goods are designed to be re-used for future updates and projects, thereby building the capacity of the World Bank and partner organizations to quickly and effectively deliver complex data science solutions to pressing global challenges.